DistriNet/decoyauth/README.md

 # Latest Updates

-- February 2025: Planned presentation on our initial design.
+- February 2025: Presentation on our initial design, the [slides are public](docs/slides-feb2025.pdf).